MKQA: A Linguistically Diverse Benchmark for Multilingual Open Domain Question Answering: Discussion

+Given the answer to these queries are not easily found in the corpus, by retrieval, or by human annotators, they are likely more challenging on average.
+As such, their label shift from no answer in \gnq{} to answerable in \mkqa{} likely explains why there is higher mean difficulty of answerable questions in \mkqa{}, as observed in Figure~\ref{fig:gnq-vs-mkqa}.
+To understand the prevalence of each error type, we compute how often \textit{any} \mkqa{} answer appears in the retrieved document for which the \gnq{} label says no answer exists.
+We find a valid answer appears in 70.4\% of these documents, suggesting category (c), annotator error, is the largest source of such unanswerable queries in \gnq{} (and the largest source of improvement in label quality for \mkqa{}).

 The middle and right diagrams in Figure~\ref{fig:gnq-vs-mkqa} normalize the answer types by their proportion within the dataset, so we can compare their relative contributions to the aggregate F1 (the sum of answerable and unanswerable). \gnq{} labels enable a much higher aggregate F1 score (69.38\% at the best threshold) than \mkqa{} (52.08\% at the best threshold) primarily due to the higher proportion of unanswerable examples --- which are easier on average than answerable examples.
-Even though answerable examples are more challenging on average in \mkqa{}, the task is more oriented to answering questions than abstaining.
-We can see this from the ratio of unanswerable to answerable examples attempted at the best thresholds in each of the middle and right diagrams.
-The blue region is much wider than the red region at the best F1 score in \mkqa{} than in \gnq{}.
+By comparing the ratio of unanswerable to answerable examples attempted at the best thresholds in each of the middle and right diagrams (the blue regions vs.\ the red regions) we see that the \mkqa{} task is more oriented to answering questions rather than abstaining.

-There is also a noticeable gap between the performance on English and the performance on lower-resourced languages (Figure~\ref{fig:language-results}).
+Due to the \textit{Parallel Question} property of \mkqa{}, the dataset is similarly challenging in all 26 languages.
+There is also a noticeable gap between the performance on English and on lower-resourced languages (Figure~\ref{fig:language-results}).
 For Korean and Arabic the best F1 score is only 6\% higher than the lower bound score of $32.42\%$ obtained from predicting exclusively ``unanswerable.''
-This demonstrates that existing methods have not yet succeeded in solving open domain question answering in low-resource languages, and that \mkqa{} offers a challenging benchmark to measure future progress.
+This demonstrates that existing transfer learning methods have significant deficits to overcome for low-resource multilingual QA to match English performance. \mkqa{} offers a challenging benchmark to measure this cross-language progress specifically.

+\paragraph{Future Work} The parallel questions property of \mkqa{} offers alternative task setups in addition to typical open domain question answering. \citet{lewis2019mlqa} suggests a generalized cross-lingual transfer task (G-XLT) where the question and answer languages are intentionally different.
+Alternatively, future work might assume we are given the English question-answer pairs, and attempt to propagate these answers into other languages by localizing the questions and answers.